brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 In short, the kind of facility I'm reviving here were already previously discussed and received _extremely favorably_.
 15-1, 24-0, and 20-0.
 It's just that then the papers disappeared, so I'm bringing them back.

-# To `std::format` or not to `std::format`?

-That is the question.
-Basically, when it comes to emitting some kind of text (via whichever mechanism - whether `static_assert` or a compile-time print or a compile-time error), we have to decide whether or not to bake `std::format` into the API.
-The advantage of doing so would be ergonomics, the disadvantage would be that it's a complex library to potential bake into the language - and some people might want these facilities in a context where they're not using `std::format`, for hwatever reason.

-But there's also a bigger issue: while I said above that we have a useful `format` in `constexpr`, that wasn't _entirely_ accurate.
-The parsing logic is completely `constexpr` (to great effect), but the formatting logic currently is not.
-Neither `std::format` nor `fmt::format` are declared `constexpr` today.
-In order to be able to even consider the question of using `std::format` for generating compile-time strings, we have to first ask to what extent this is even feasible.

-Initially (as of R0 of this paper), I think there were currently two limitations (excluding just adding `constexpr` everywhere and possibly dealing with some algorithms that happen to not be `constexpr`-friendly):

-1. formatting floating-point types is not possible right now (we made the integral part of `std::to_chars()` `constexpr` [@P2291R3], but not the floating point).
-2. `fmt::format` and `std::format` rely on type erasing user-defined types, which was not possible to do at compile time due to needing to cast back from `void*`.

-I am not in a position to say how hard the first of the two is (it's probably pretty hard?), but the second has already been resolved with the adoption of [@P2738R1] (and already implemented in at least gcc and clang).
-That's probably not too much work to get the rest of format working - even if we ignore floating point entirely.
-Without compile-time type erasure, it's still possible to write just a completely different consteval formatting API - but I doubt people would be too happy about having to redo all that work.

-We will eventually have `constexpr std::format`, I'm just hoping that we can do so with as little overhead on the library implementation itself (in terms of lines of code) as possible.

 # Improving compile-time diagnostics

-While in `static_assert`, I'm not sure that we can adopt a `std::format()`-based API [^ynot], for compile-time diagnostics, I think we should.
+Within in `static_assert`, I'm not sure that we can adopt a `std::format()`-based API [^ynot].
+But for compile-time diagnostics, I think we should.
 In particular, the user-facing API should probably be something like this (see [this section](#warnings-and-tagging) for the motivation for tagging):

 [^ynot]: A previous revision of the paper [explained why](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2758r2.html#improving-static_assert): `static_assert(cond, "T{} must be valid expression")` is a valid assertion today.
 Adopting the `format` API would break this assertion - were it to fire.
 However, given that this is a static assertion, perhaps there's room to maneuver here.